-The sessions provided attendees with practical advice on prioritizing one’s health in daily life.
-During the sessions, strategies for aging well were discussed.
+Dr. Keyes presented practical advice on prioritizing one’s health in daily life.
 Specifically, the areas of physical health and exercise, diet and nutrition, cognitive activity and social engagement were explored.
 One of the key takeaways from this event is to begin by working toward one of these lifestyle choices until it’s a habit and eventually combine them to achieve maximum benefits.

 Dementia and Alzheimer’s Disease